kevindelord/swift-style-guide/README.markdown

 This guide is a fork from the [Official raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).
 It has then be modified and improved to match different styles and add some missing parts.

-This style guide is different from othersn nonetheless the goals are the same: define a style, syntax and structure while coding in Swift.
+This style guide is different from others, nonetheless the goals are the same: define a style, syntax and structure while coding in Swift.
 Of course, efficacity, readability, and simplicity are the most important points.

 ## Table of Contents